VrmaRahul007/VrmaRahul007/README.md

-<h1 align="left">Hi 👋!
-My name is Rahul, and I'm a CSE student at DTU, passionate about software development.</h2>
+<h1 align="left">Hi👋 My name is Rahul, and I'm a CSE student at DTU, passionate about software development.</h2>

 ###